 Leasing Agents, Property Managers and Asset Managers are Three Vital Parts of the Multifamily Operations Team.
 Here’s How Sponsors Manage Those Teams Effectively.

-With real estate syndications, the sponsor is often heralded as the most important person (or group) running the deal.
-While this is true, it is also true that the sponsor generally has a team of people working diligently on their behalf to ensure smooth lease-up and operation of the property.
+With real estate syndications it is the sponsor who is often praised as the most important person (or group) running the deal.
+While this is true, it is also true that the sponsor usually has a team of people working diligently on their behalf to ensure smooth lease-up and operation of the property.

 What is a Multifamily Real Estate Operations Team?

 In commercial real estate, the operations team (sometimes referred to as a “multifamily property management” team) is responsible for running the day-to-day business of the company and/or property.

 Depending on how the company is organized.
 It also may include finding properties for sale.
 Upon acquisition, the operations team will craft and then execute a business plan for the property.
 They will decide what property improvements, if any, are necessary to maximize the asset’s value.
 The operations team also works with the leasing agents to develop a marketing strategy.

 The operations team is a lot like the coaching staff on a professional football team.
 They draw up the plans, call the plays, and then delegate to their players who must then execute.
 Their ultimate goal is to optimize occupancy, rental rates and finally, asset value.

 To that end, the operations team must also manage the company’s profit and loss statement.
 Their actions determine the profitability of the business (or property).